IstiakImran/bracu-search/README.md

 <h1 align="center"> <a href="https://istiakimran.github.io/bracu-search/" target="blank">Bracu Search</a>
 </h1>
 <p>
-    A website that tells you the availability of classrooms withing BRACU Campus.
+    A website that tells you the availability of classrooms within BRACU Campus.
 </p>
 </div>